wtPLSQL/wtPLSQL/docs/demo/README.md

 select wtplsql.show_version from dual;
 ```

-If the result is "Core 1.2, Persist 1.2", wtPSQL is installed with the Persist add-on.
+If the result is something like "Core 1.2, Persist 1.2", wtPSQL is installed with the Persist add-on.
 If the result is "Core 1.2", the Persist add-on has not been installed.
-In each exercise, there will be an indication if the results are different without the Persist add-on.
+For simplicity, the adjustments required to make the demonstrations and exercises work without the Persist add-on are not included.

 ### Another simple test